bagder/TRRprefs/README.md

 ## network.trr.uri

 (default: none) set the URI for your DOH server.
 That's the URL Firefox will issue its HTTP request to.
 It must be a HTTPS URL.
-If "useGET" is enabled, Firefox will append "?ct&dns=...." to the URI when it makes its HTTP requests.
+If "useGET" is enabled, Firefox will append "?dns=...." to the URI when it makes its HTTP requests.
 For the default POST requests, they will be issued to exactly the specified URI.

 Publicly announced servers include:
 - https://mozilla.cloudflare-dns.com/dns-query
 - https://dns.google/dns-query

+For more servers, see the inofficial [list of DoH servers](https://github.com/curl/curl/wiki/DNS-over-HTTPS).

 ## network.trr.credentials